 - Connect each of your existing Microsoft Exchange Calendars to the new Exchange Online integration.

-- Go to the Admin Center.
+- On the left panel, click on the Admin Center.

 - Under the Actions column, click Edit to open the settings for the individual Exchange Calendar.